 Employees throughout the Health Agency use PHI daily to provide critical healthcare services to our Clients.
 Generally, PHI can be used and shared by a client's direct treatment team to provide healthcare services and for other operational purposes such as billing.
 When used properly, PHI supports positive outcomes in the healthcare services we provide.
-The permitted uses of PHI differ slightly depending on the type of healthcare being provided in your Division.
-Your supervisor will share more information about the appropriate uses of different types of confidential information.
+The permitted uses of PHI differ slightly depending on the type of healthcare being used or reviewed.
+Your supervisor and/or the terms of the contract will specify the appropriate uses for different types of confidential information.